takeAction/jekyll-now/_posts/2018-11-21-Http-Cookie.md

   > Set-Cookie: id=a3fWa; Expires=Wed, 21 Oct 2015 07:28:00 GMT; Secure; HttpOnly

-### Scope of cookies
+### Domain and Path

   The `Domain` and `Path` directives define the scope of the cookie: what URLs the cookies should be sent to.

 #### Domain

-  The domain can be used to specify a subdomain for your cookie.
+  The purpose of the domain is to allow cookies to cross sub-domains.

   If unspecified, it defaults to the host of the current document location, **excluding subdomains**.
   If it is specified, then subdomains are always included.